abelmehari/abelmehari.github.io/_pages/cv.md

 Extracurricular Activities
 ======
 • Member of the Working Conditions Committee / Voice of International Students | 2020 – 2021
 Organized networking events and fundraising initiatives such as the Yemen Hunger Crisis.
-• Member of the Eritrean Youth Movement | 2010 – 2014
+• Member of the Eritrean Youth Movement | 2010 – 2014.
-Served as a health awareness advocate and coach, providing workshops and presentations on STDs and Malaria
+Served as a health awareness advocate and coach, providing workshops and presentations on STDs and Malaria.

 Service and leadership
 ======